oppia/oppia-web-developer-docs/Tutorial-Learn-how-to-make-a-backend-change-that-has-an-impact-on-server-data.md

 # Introduction

-In this tutorial, you will learn how to safely implement backend changes that impact server data, an essential skill for any developer working with applications that store data.
-We’ll cover key concepts like modifying data models, writing and testing Beam Jobs (Audit and Migration), and documenting a reliable launch process.
+In this tutorial, you will learn how to safely implement backend changes that impact server data, an essential skill for any developer working with data-storing applications.
+We’ll cover key concepts like modifying data models, writing, and testing Beam jobs (Audit and Migration).
 These skills are fundamental for maintaining data integrity, ensuring data consistency, and avoiding disruptions during backend updates.

 By the end of this tutorial, you will have the knowledge and confidence to handle backend changes at Oppia effectively, ensuring data safety and smooth application performance.

 # Scenario

-In this tutorial, we will address an issue where the `user_bio` field in `UserSettingsModel` allows users to enter bios of unrestricted length.
-For the purposes of this tutorial, imagine that the technical team has decided to enforce a length limit of 200 characters for this field, in order to ensure consistency and allow UI designers to reliably allocate space for displaying bios.
+In this tutorial, we will address an issue in which the `user_bio` field in the `UserSettingsModel` allows users to enter bios of unrestricted length.
+For this tutorial, imagine that the technical team has decided to enforce a length limit of 200 characters for this field to ensure consistency and allow UI designers to allocate space reliably for displaying bios.

 To implement this change, we need to modify the data model to restrict the bio length and write a migration job to ensure that existing user bios exceeding this limit are truncated accordingly.